jkriese12/picky-eater/README.md

    How To Use Picky Eater Recipe Finder, It's Easy As Pie!
 1. Enter the type of recipe you want to find in SEARCH.

 2. Toggle YES/NO for criteria including: gluten-free, vegan or dairy-free.
+(Hey, while you're at it, why not also get the current weather conditions in Tahiti?)

 3. View your recipe!
 Click on the link at the bottom of the page for more details.

 Want to know more about recipes, diet trends or need help with measurement conversions?
-Visit the FOOD ACADEMY and FEATURED RECIPES above!
+Visit the FOOD ACADEMY and FEATURED RECIPES links!
    ```